aidswidjaja/study/tysk.md

 You can volunteer in a number of ways.

 1. Join the TYSK Staff Team and send out notifications for everybody, or manage the TYSK Calendar.
-2. Send a school provided assessment notification [to this email address](https://adrian-study-club.netlify.com/tysk.html#use-things-you-should-know-on-email) for Elective subjects or Maths 5.2, so we can add it to the TYSK Calendar.
+2. Send a school provided assessment notification [to this email address](https://adrian-study-club.netlify.com/tysk.html#use-things-you-should-know-on-email) for Elective subjects or Maths 5.2, so we can add it to the TYSK Calendar and provide TYSK notifications for it.

 ***